yuqiii-wang/KnowledgeNotes/dev_ops/k8s/k8s.md

 # Kubernetes

+## Concepts

 * Container: an app image, e.g., docker container
 * Pod: a "logic host", $\text{Container} \in \text{Pod}$
 * Node: a worker virtual/physical machine, $\text{Pod} \in \text{Node}$
 * Control Plane coordinates the cluster, such as scheduling the containers to run on the cluster's nodes.
 * Cluster: many virtual/physical machines, $\text{Node} \in \text{Cluster}$

+### Tools

 * `kubelet`: a node-level agent that is in charge of executing pod requirements, managing resources, and guaranteeing cluster health; each node has a Kubelet, which is an agent for managing the node and communicating with the Kubernetes control plane.
 * `kubeadm`: a tool that is used to bootstrap a Kubernetes cluster from scratch
 * `kubectl`: a command line tool that you use to communicate with the Kubernetes API server.

+### K8S Internal Management

 * api-server: Exposes the Kubernetes API
 * etcd: Key-value store for cluster data
 * scheduler: Watches for newly created pods and assigns a worker node to run them.
 * controller-manager: Runs a control loop that watches the state of the cluster through the api-server and if necessary, moves the current state to the desired state.

-## Pod
+## Pod and Deployment

-A Pod is a Kubernetes representation of a functioning "logic host", included of one or many containers and shared resources
+A Pod is a Kubernetes representation of a functioning "logic host", included of one or many containers and shared resources.
+Pods are the smallest deployable unit in Kubernetes.

 Some shared resources for those containers.
 Those resources include:
 1. Shared storage, as Volumes